klara-zaskalanova/english-for-designers/work/index.md

 - [Rheumatic Diseases With Chill](#rheumatic-diseases-with-chil-(revma-v-klidu))

   Online educational and motivational course for people with rheumatic diseases.
-It is being created by Czech.digital (Česko.digital), volunteer community of profesionals.
+It's being created by Czech.digital (Česko.digital), volunteer community of profesionals.
 I worked as a part of UX team together with developers, marketers, copywriters, graphic designer and the client themselves.

 - [Aura Cake Architect](#aura-cake-architect)

   Brand strategy with visual identitiy for patisserie.
 I came up with an idea, that Aura isn't just about desserts.
-It is about slowing down.
+It's about slowing down.
 Stopping for a moment and fully enjoying it.
-Customers should focus on every taste and every texture on the tongue.
+Customers should focus on every taste and every texture on their tongue.
 This will help them to  enjoy not just the dessert, but the moment itself.

 - [Recognition](#recognition-(poznanie))

   Communication board game Recognition educates in recognising basic emotions and naming our needs.
 Our team developed everything from the idea to the final prototype.
-The first (8+) level introduces world of emotions to children and the second (15+) level starts deeper and meaningul conversations in adults.
+The first (8+) level opens the world of emotions to children and the second (15+) level starts deeper and meaningful conversations among adults.

 ## Rheumatic Diseases With Chill (Revma v Klidu)